valchkou/cassandra-driver-mapping/README.md

 ### My Mapper vs Datastax Mapper

 Both mappers built on top of Datastax Java Driver and introduce Object Mapper layer for simplicity.
 There are few common features and differences.
-You can read about them below.

-To me the biggest difference so far is that datastax mapper does not generate schema for you automatically.
+The biggest difference is that datastax mapper does not generate schema for you automatically.
 You will have to manually create tables, indexes and manually alter schema if you make any changed down the road.
-I am surprised Datastax missed it.
-This is MUST-HAVE feature for modern ORM.

-Frankly speaking auto synch is mainly why I started my project.
-I got sick of preparing and running scripts whenever I was adding property or entity.
-I came up with SchemaSync and the next logical step was the mapper.
-I applied my best efforts to make it simple and straightforward.

 Autosync is not only difference.
 There are few more:

 #### Different:

-##### Datastax [documentation on their Mapper](http://www.datastax.com/documentation/developer/java-driver/2.1/java-driver/reference/objectMappingApi.html) is very shallow.

 ##### Mapper Instance
 Datastax mapper needs to be instantiated for each entity class.
 If you have 20 entity classes you will create 20 mappers.